|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 11: Ngorongoro Crater

-One of the most identifiable sights in Africa, the Ngorongoro Crater is approximately 12 miles wide and has numerous species of animal found in East Africa.
+One of the most identifiable sights in Africa, the Ngorongoro Crater is approximately 12 miles wide and has numerous species of animals found in East Africa.
 The views from the crater rim are spectacular, but once you get down to the crater floor, you will know why it has been compared to Noah's Ark.
 We will drive into the crater to get up close and personal with the wildlife found here.
 There are lions, elephants, buffaloes, wildebeests, Thomson's gazelles, zebras, reedbucks, rhinos, monkeys, baboons, hippos, hyenas, jackals and thousands of flamingos in the soda lake, Lake Magadi.
-After our picnic lunch in the crater, we make our way to our accommodations near Lake Eyasi in time for dinner.
+After our picnic lunch in the crater, we make our way to our accommodations

 Day 12: Lake Eyasi Bushman Experience